 Cooperation is an extremely important factor in lasting relationships as demonstrated in two different respondents, one male – one female, who shared that there were no gender roles in their relationship.
 Sometimes the wife worked and the husband stayed home tending the children and home, other times the woman learned the ‘fixing skills.

-The final ‘C’ – cherish was demonstrated by Isabelle’s observation that in every picture of she and her husband he has his arm around her no matter who was present.
-And the way he spent his final years digitally preserving all their music and movies into current day formats.
+The final ‘C’ – cherish was demonstrated by Isabelle’s observation that in every picture of her and her husband he has his arm around her no matter who was present.
+And the way he spent his final years digitally preserving all their music and movies into current-day formats.

 Other very important qualities that these couples brought to their lasting relationships were acceptance, inner happiness, and individuality – in personality, interests, pursuits and goals.

 Trust and Loyalty and leaving jealousy behind were also highly regarded necessities to these long-lasting relationships.